MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 end
 ```

-This way it parses input from terminal and automatically coerce params into the desired type.
+This way it parses input from the terminal and automatically coerces params into the desired type.

 ```shell
 $ bake new_post 'test-post' categories=ruby,testing